TerraformaticJS/PebbleJS/README.md

 <img src="https://github.com/DruPro/Gravil/blob/main/Logo/PebbleJS.png" width="400" alt="Project Diagram">

 # Pebble.js
-Pebble.js is a visual IDE designed to revolutionize how web applications are built by using nodes or "pebbles" as fundamental building blocks.
+Pebble.js is a visual IDE designed to revolutionize how infrastructure is provisioned by using nodes or "pebbles" as fundamental building blocks.
 Our goal is to offer an open-source, extensible, and flexible platform that allows developers to create web applications with a visual approach while avoiding the pitfalls of spaghetti code.

 ## Description
-Pebble.js is an innovative visual IDE where you can construct web applications using a modular system of pebbles or nodes.
+Pebble.js is an innovative visual IDE where you can construct the infrasructure for a variety of applications using a modular system of pebbles or nodes.
 Unlike other visual IDEs or no-code platforms, Pebble.js stands out due to its:

 * Open Source: Fully open-source with an active community and contributions welcome.
 * Extensibility: Easily extendable with custom plugins and modules.